The axolotl might seem small and insignificant– with its small legs, tiny feet, and long flowing tail.

 The axolotl is unique because it remains a larva– a free-living innocent embryo– swimming through the water.

-Because of this, the axolotl can regenerate– growing back its tail, limb, nervous system, eyes, heart and even its brain!
+Because of this, the axolotl can regenerate– growing back its tail, limb, nervous system, eyes, heart, and brain!
 Miraculous, isn’t it?

 The source of this name is Xolotl, the Aztec god of Fire and Lightning, who transformed himself into an axolotl to escape from his enemies.
 The axolotl itself is a master of camouflage!